 They also add much more to your brand’s personality than a logo ever could.

 The key to a strategic selfie is knowing your audience.

-If you’re a plant nursery, a selfie showcasing your re-stocked greenhouse will excite your audience.
+For example, if you’re a plant nursery, a selfie showcasing your re-stocked greenhouse might excite your audience.

 If you’re targeting people raising young children, selfies revealing a little mess and chaos can be really relatable to parents.